PEBP Board

 About the Board

-The Board of the Public Employees Benefits Program helps to make decisions regarding the program, with the ultimate goal of helping PEBP best serve Nevada public employees and their benefit-plan needs.
+The Board of the Public Employees' Benefits Program helps make decisions regarding the program, with the ultimate goal of helping PEBP best serve Nevada public employees and their benefit-plan needs.

-The PEBP Board consists of eleven members appointed by the Governor.
-Each appointee represents a specific class of public employees and retirees—these include the Nevada System of Higher Education, retired public employees, state employees and local government employees.
+The PEBP Board consists of eleven members appointed by the Governor, one member appointed by the Senate Majority Leader and one member appointed by the Speaker of the Assembly.
+Each appointee represents a specific class of public employees and retirees — these include the Nevada System of Higher Education, retired public employees, current public employees, including one serving in a managerial capacity.
 Additionally, two members must have substantial and demonstrated experience in risk management, health care administration or employee benefits programs.
-One member must be employed in a managerial capacity for the Department of Administration.
+One member must be the Director of the Department of Administration or his or her designee.
 NRS 287.041.

 Board Members